 1. Check if you have a valid license

-- First, make sure that you are logged in.
+- Check if you are logged in.
 If not, log in with your private, school or work account.

-- Navigate to the browser header, go to Settings , and then to My Application Settings.
-Finally, go to Microsoft 365.
+- Navigate to the browser header, go to Settings, and then to My Application Settings.

 - When you get to the My Account page, select Subscriptions.

-- You should then be able to view all services that you are currently authorized to use, including the latest version of Office, OneDrive for Business, SharePoint Online, or Exchange Online.
+- You can see there the latest version of Office, OneDrive for Business, SharePoint Online, or Exchange Online.

-- If you do not see the latest Office desktop version in the list, your administrator probably has not assigned you an Office license.
-For your private account, get a valid Office license.
+- If you do not see the latest Office desktop version, your administrator probably has not assigned you any.
+For your private account, you have to get a valid Office license.